 From looking at these statistics, it looks like the clothing industry is on the mend and is starting to gravitate towards its original state.

-Due to the pandemic in 2020, the market saw a significant crash of 400 billion dollars.
+In 2022, the market saw a significant crash of 610.12 billion dollars.
 This was because of the lack of face-to-face interaction, the amount of open retail stores, and much more.
-But as of 2021, it looks like it’s going to increase until the foreseeable steadily.
+In 2024, it looks like it’s going to increase until the foreseeable steadily.